 Stock and Bond Sales

-Disclaimer: All web links are intended only to provide an example of the type of economic opportunities that exist for the generation of revenue in association with the rail system.
-Companies and situations selected as examples have not been contracted with or in any way engaged by CTA to provide goods, or services, nor have they provided compensation in any form to CTA.
+Disclaimer: All web links are intended to only provide examples of the type of economic opportunities that exist for the generation of revenue for the elevated rail system.
+Companies and situations selected as examples have not been contracted with or in any way engaged by CTA to provide goods or services, nor have they provided compensation in any form to CTA.

 Download Director Bios, Consultants' and Advisors' Information link.

-Board members are needed for a start-up, community based public transportation authority, being organized pursuant to RCW 35.95A The Authority will be proposing to construct an approximately 16 mile long, dual guideway monorail system between Ballard and West Seattle, in one or more phases.
+Board members are needed for a start-up, community based public transportation authority that is being organized pursuant to RCW 35.95A The Authority will be proposing to study transport systems and route alignments, to design then construct an approximately 16 mile long, dual guideway monorail system between Ballard and West Seattle, in one or more phases.